-Siting of trails and facilities should follow the mitigation hierarchy of avoidance of impacts, minimization of unavoidable impacts, and rehabilitation/restoration of resources through mitigation.
+Siting of trails and facilities should follow the mitigation hierarchy of avoidance of impacts among all user groups, minimization of unavoidable impacts, and rehabilitation/restoration of resources through mitigation.
 This is the accepted best practice for protecting and restoring ecological health.